CUSTOMER ANALYTICS2025-11-12

 There are at least three types of customer journey maps:

-Traditional Journey Maps: A traditional customer journey map is simple and shows you the general path a customer takes from their first encounter with your product to purchase.
+Traditional Journey Maps: A traditional customer journey map is straightforward and illustrates the general path a customer follows from their initial encounter with your product to the point of purchase.

-A traditional customer journey map shows what happens to a customer.
-It also shows the general path from the first encounter with your product to purchase.
+A traditional customer journey map illustrates the sequence of events that occur during a customer's interaction with a company.
+It also represents the typical path from the initial encounter with your product to the point of purchase.

-This is now considered to be a largely outdated way of mapping.
+This is now considered a largely outdated method of mapping.

 Customer Experience Maps: A visual representation of the customer's experience with a company.